notifi-network/notifi-network.github.io/docs/getting-started.md

 (TODO: Screenshots for setting up your card)

 ### Setting Up a React Application With Your Card

-(TODO: Fix)

-- Create a new React website or open an existing one.
-(Link to modern resources for creating a React app)
-- Consult the instructions for adding your card: https://github.com/notifi-network/notifi-sdk-ts/tree/main/packages/notifi-react-card
-- Note Dapp ID from Admin Portal and Card ID - copy them into the appropriate fields

 First, either open your existing JSX React project, or create a new one.
 (TODO: Resources for creating a React app)